hackclub/10-days-of-code/README.md

 "10 Days of Code was probably the highlight of my summer.
 It was really fun to make a cool project and meet new people!" - Bright, 15, Orange County

+"10 Days of Code was an incredible experience because I not only made new friends and had such great connections/conversations, but I was also able to push myself and learn something completely new in code!" - Savina, 16, San Diego

 ## 📷 Photos

 ![image not loading](https://cloud-eic4a2do1-hack-club-bot.vercel.app/0pxl_20240626_184338302.mp.jpg)